Lithuanian Christian Democratic Party: Reestablishment and activities between 1989 and 2001

 The party was re-established in 1989, and won two seats in the 1990 Supreme Soviet elections.
 For the 1992 elections the LKDP ran in an alliance with the Lithuanian Union of Political Prisoners and Deportees and the Lithuanian Democratic Party.
 The LKDP won eight seats in the single-member constituencies, whilst the alliance won 18 seats in total and emerged as the third-largest faction in the Seimas.
 In 1993, the party joined the Christian Democrat International.

 The party ran alone in the 1996 elections, winning 16 seats and becoming the second-largest party.
 Following the elections, it formed a coalition with the Homeland Union.
 However, the coalition broke up in June 1999.
-Eventually, coalition was reestablished.
+Eventually, the coalition was reestablished.

 Between 1997 and 1998, internal conflicts came to the public.
 Conflicting sides were "moderns" (Feliksas Palubinskas, Egidijus Vareikis, Vytautas Bogušis, Algis Kašėta, Artūras Vazbys) and "conservatives" (Zigmas Zinkevičius, Petras Gražulis).
-After 1998 congress, when Zigmas Zinkevičius became new leader, the party had split.
+After the 1998 congress, when Zigmas Zinkevičius became the new leader, the party had split.
 In 1998, "moderns" established new party, Modern Christian-Democratic Union, which joined ranks with the New Union (Social Liberals), the Liberal Union of Lithuania and the Lithuanian Centre Union by the summer of 2000.

-In 1998, the LKDP became associated member of the European People's Party.
+In 1998, the LKDP became an associated member of the European People's Party.
 After winning only two seats in the 2000 elections, the party merged with the Christian Democratic Union in 2001 to form the Lithuanian Christian Democrats.
 A faction opposed to the merger formed a new party, the Lithuanian Christian Democracy Party, chaired by Zigmas Zinkevičius.